California General Partnership Law

 The state tax authorities for California do not levy income tax on a general partnership, but every partnership that does business in California or earns an income in the state should file Form 565 (Partnership Return of Income).
 General partnerships may be subject to other rules and regulations depending on the type/nature of the business.

 If you need help understanding California general partnership law, you can post your legal need on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.